 3. Robin Williams – Golf (from ‘Live On Broadway’)- I found it really cool that 30-some years into his career, Robin Williams came up with one of his most finely crafted comedy pieces ever.
 And it really is as close to a perfectly written bit as you can get.
 There’s different layers to it.
 There’s the basic concept of the ridiculousness of golf, but the added Scottish act out on top of it, plus the energy he bring really takes it over the top.
 A lesser performer could do a lot of the same premises and not be able to sell it.

 4. Christopher Titus – Dad’s Funeral (from ‘5th Annual End of the World Tour’)- Titus is dark.
 And I don’t mean fake, made up dark for shock value.
 He takes the most horrible parts of his life and puts them on stage and makes them pass-out-from-lack-of-air funny.
 This bit about his Dad’s funereal requests and what they actually did is one of the absolute best pieces of comedy I’ve ever heard.
-I can’t find a video for this bit anywhere, so go over to MOG and listen to it there.
+Check out both clips for the full experience.

 5. Bill Cosby – Dentists (from ‘Himself’)- “Himself” was one of the first comedy specials I saw as a kid.
 And while now we have the term “ROFL”, I actually was rolling on the floor laughing watching this bit.
 Couldn’t catch my breath.
 It was probably THE moment that turned me into a comedy fan.